A refreshing out-and-back side trip with some great views, branching off the popular Cascade Canal Trail on Banner Mountain east of Nevada City.

 Trailheads: To reach the Orene Wetherall Trail you must first find the parking area for the trailhead of the Cascade Canal Trail.
 The parking area is located on the east side of Gracie Road about 700′ downhill from the intersection of Gracie Road and Banner Lava Cap Road.
-Walk about 0.75 mile east on the Banner-Cascade trail and look on your left for the trail sign to the Orene Wetherall Trail.
+Take the spur trail up, then walk, turn left at the top of the hill, then walk about 0.75 mile east on the Banner-Cascade trail and look on your left for the trail sign to the Orene Wetherall Trail.

 Cascade Canal trailhead: N39.24097 W120.99847

 Trail tips: Please do not go beyond the sign marked “End of Trail” or attempt to access the base of the trail through local neighborhood roads or the D-S canal.
 Instead, continue on the main trail opposite this sign for the full loop trail.